mhahnFr/CallstackLibrary/README.md

 More information about the **C++** exclusive functions [here][6].

-Once you have a copy of the CallstackLibrary you can install it using the following command:
+If you want to install the library, which is *not* necessary for it to work properly, you can do so using the following command:
 ```shell
 make INSTALL_PATH=/usr/local install
 ```